mattvonrocketstein/ymir/README.md

 <a name="installation">INSTALLATION</a>
 =======================================

 **Prerequisites:** A simple python setup for your platform, basically python, python-dev, & python-virtualenv.
 For debian you can use a one-liner like `sudo apt-get install python python-dev python-virtualenv`.

-Afterwards you should be ready to run the commands below from your shell:
+**Installation:**

 ```shell
   $ git clone https://github.com/mattvonrocketstein/ymir.git